ePages-de/epages-devportal/beyond-essence/inventory/empty-states-updated.md

 * A headline that briefly describes the state
 * A text that conveys the purpose of the page and explains what the merchant could do next
 * A CTA button that links to the next action (if there is a logical next action)
-* An illustration matching the tone of voice of the page
+* An illustration matching the theme of the page
 * A link to the corresponding help center article

 ## Copywriting